SteveSanderson/Blazor/samples/MicroApp/README.md

 In this prototype there's nothing to stop too many methods being removed (leading to runtime errors), or too few (leading to size inefficency).
 Currently there's just a large hardcoded list of types and methods to preserve in `ilstrip-spec.txt`, with everything else being removed.

-Ideally, in the future we'd figure out a relatively minimal set of methods to be stripped that would unlink large parts of `mscorlib.dll` from the call graph.
-Then if a developer chooses to invoke those otherwise-unreachable methods themselves, `illinker` would leave them in, but if they don't, then `illinker` would remove them.
-This keeps APIs usable without the size penalty for those not using them.
-Deciding which clusters of methods to forcibly detach (by killing certain entrypoint methods) is subjective and needs more analysis.

 ### 2. IL linker

 Next, `build.cmd` uses the Mono `illink` tool to statically analyze the app's DLLs and remove unreachable methods.
 The commands we pass whitelist everything in the app itself, including its views assembly (which in a real implementation would have to get generated at publish time, if not on every build) and the Blazor runtime DLL since much of it is reached from JS calls that aren't visible to the static analyzer.